MaximRyabushkin/bitget_robo/README.md

 ## The Idea / Идея

 **EN:**
 Range bars fix price movement, not time.
 Each bar covers an identical price interval — making it a natural histogram bin.
 A price swing from origin to target becomes a statistical sample: a distribution of volume across equal price increments.
+To reduce noise and isolate a potential single large position within the overall flow, the bot tracks not the full volume profile across all price levels, but the dominant level of each bar — the price with the highest volume — along with its aggression side: whether the initiative belongs to the buyer (green offer in the tape) or the seller (red bid).
+This is, in effect, a simplified footprint.

 In essence, volume × price range = work, in the physical sense.
 Range bars normalize the "distance" component, so volume becomes directly comparable across bars — a clean measure of market effort per unit of price movement.